-Express authorisation of Leases, Licences, Short-term Uses and Other Estates under this Plan of Management
+Express authorisation of Tenure under this Plan of Management

 Sections 10-11 detail the specific authorisations and purposes for which tenure may be granted in accordance with the community land categories for the General Crown Reserves.

 The purposes for which tenure may be granted are consistent with existing uses and will enable the social, intellectual, spiritual and physical enrichment of residents, workers, and visitors to the City of Sydney area.